 In America, the number of actual regulating wheel producers has steadily decreased.
 Some who remain produce products under private label agreements.
 Several different rubber production processes and rubber compounds are utilized.
 The differences in production processes and rubber compounds determine the quantity of the end product.

 In late 1997 Cratex began the production of regulating wheels utilizing the absolute best production methods and raw materials.
 The positive result for our efforts is a steady gain in market share.
 Reading further you will learn about Cratex wheels and most other wheels produced in America.
-We discuss the purpose of the regulating and how it relates to centerless grinding.
+We discuss the purpose of regulating and how it relates to centerless grinding.

 Purpose of the regulating wheel

 Regulating wheels are mounted directly across from the centerless grinding wheel.
-The regulating wheels purpose is to regulating the rotating speed of the part being ground.
+The regulating wheels' purpose is to regulate the rotating speed of the part being ground.
 The recommended speed of the regulating wheel is 60 to 80 times less than the grinding wheel.
 The result is the part being ground rotates much less than the speed of the grinding wheel which allows the grinding wheel to grind metal off the part instead of the part spinning.

 Regulating wheel market information

 There are only approximately 6 producers with brand name recognition.
 Of the 6 1/3rd are considered low quality, 1/3rd are another four brand name products available however they are NOT the producers.
 Understanding that there are three different degrees of quality the following information can help you to understand the differences between each.